House of Priests: Architectural structure

 Among the other evidence that is referenced when referring to this building as the House of Priests is the character of the building.
 It is large, including two stories, multiple courtyards, and a fresco that was believed to depict a funerary scene.
 Also, there was formerly a door connecting the house to the Temple of Atargatis that had been barricaded, and walls that are thought to have supported a passage on an upper floor.
 The small walls between the temple and the house have also been speculated to have constructed to keep out animals, though this would be an unlikely function in a place so sacred and small.
 The passage between the temple and the house is believed to have been constructed after an earthquake in A.D.
 160, replacing some of the footprint of the house.
 While the doors that border the external streets are on the same level, the passages within the block are 0.70 m. to 1 m. above the levels of the floors and the street.

 The graffiti discovered in the vestibule of the house includes animals, people, and architectural forms such as the city gate and walls.
 Also, a fresco stele on the southeast wall of room H2-O was discovered in somewhat poor condition but is believed to depict a funerary repast scene.
 The relief is 0.55 m. x 0.40 m. and is 0.60 m. above the floor.
-The stele depicts three figures, one lying on a bed, one presenting an offering, and one more barely decipherable figure as well as a possible thymiateria.
+The stele depicts three figures, one lying on a bed, one presenting an offering, and one more barely decipherable figure, as well as a possible thymiateria.
 This imagery is seen throughout Dura-Europos and Graeco-Roman antiquity, most notably in the temple of the Palmyrene gods.

-The house is ornate, and similar in size to those of wealthy families, yet no precious art was found in it, further alluding to its function as a dwelling of notable, but not aristocratic, people.
-At the time of discovery, only one external door of the House was found, which signifies that the residents were of a class that is intentionally separated from the exterior world.
+The house is ornate and similar in size to those of wealthy families, yet no precious art was found in it, further alluding to its function as a dwelling of notable, but not aristocratic, people.
+At the time of discovery, only one external door of the House was found, which signifies that the residents were of a class that was intentionally separated from the exterior world.
 Also, there was an oven and a kneading trough discovered in room H2-D10, implying the existence of a bakery room within the building.
 H2-G7 has a door from a somewhat isolated room to the street, as does H2-G6 right next to it, which poses the possibility of a shop that is connected to the house.